 - Loss or change of taste or smell (known anosmia).

 For current guidance about treatment and self-isolation if you or anyone you care for or live with has symptoms visit the NHS website via this link - NHS COVID-19 guidance.

-You may have to take a test for COVID-19 and self-isolate at home if contacted by the NHS Test and Trace Service, as they advise.
+You may have to take a test for COVID-19 and self-isolate at home, particularly if contacted by the NHS Test and Trace Service.
 To learn more about Test and Trace click on the link - more details about Test and Trace.

 Do not go to a GP surgery, pharmacy or hospital if you have symptoms.
 For advice about what to do please turn to NHS 111 online.
 Only call NHS 111 if you are worried about a baby or child, if you don't have internet access, or you cannot get help online.

 You do not need to contact NHS 111 to tell them you're staying at home.
 If you or someone you care for have tested positive for COVID-19 you can get information about what to do here - advice about staying at home.

 Guidance about shielding

 The Government issued separate guidance for people who had to be shielded as they are classed as being vulnerable to coronavirus due to a health condition or weakened immune system, and their relatives, carers, or anyone who lives with them or supports them.
-Restrictions for people who were shielding were lifted on 1st August 2020 and you can find out more, including guidance for people considered clinically extremely vulnerable from COVID-19 via this link - Government advice regarding shielding.
+The shielding programme in England ended in September 2021.
+You can find out more, including guidance for people considered clinically extremely vulnerable from COVID-19 via this link - Government advice regarding shielding.